chifru19/VoltGuard-DCEO-Sim/README.md

 LinkedIn: frank-fru

 🚀 Project Overview
-VoltGuard-DCEO is a microservices-based "Digital Twin" designed to simulate critical infrastructure management within a Data Center environment.
+VoltGuard-DCEO is a microservices-based "Digital Twin" designed to simulate critical infrastructure management within a Data Center Engineering & Operations (DCEO) environment.
 The project demonstrates a robust, automated response to power grid fluctuations, ensuring high availability through event-driven architecture and Kubernetes orchestration.

 🏗️ System Architecture
 The system utilizes a Decoupled Pub/Sub Architecture to ensure that monitoring telemetry never interferes with core failover logic—a critical requirement for Tier III/IV data center standards.